 STATE OF COMPANY'S AFFAIRS

 The Company is primarily engaged in power generation infrastructure development suchas construction of bridges hydro projects including operation and maintenance thereofsupply of materials etc. Financial position of the Company is given in the previousparagraphs.
 A detailed information on the operation of different business segments of theCompany future expectations and business environment is provided in the ManagementDiscussion and Analysis Report.

-iv) Eastern Ramganga Valley Hydel Projects Co.
-Private Limited
+iv) Eastern Ramganga Valley Hydel Projects Company Private Limited

-The Company is executing 6.5 MW Burthing Small Hydro Electric Project and 5 MWPhuliabagar Small Hydro Electric Project in the State of Uttarakhand.
-DPR for both theprojects have been approved.
+The Company is executing 6.5 MW Burthing Small Hydro Electric Project and 5.0 MWPhuliabagar Small Hydro Electric Project in the State of Uttarakhand.
+DPR for bothprojects have been approved.

-v) Sarju Valley Hydel Projects Co.
-Private Limited
+v) Sarju Valley Hydel Projects Company Private Limited

 The Company is executing 5.5 MW Balighat Small Hydro Electric Project in the State ofUttarakhand.
 DPR for the project has been approved.